 User-agent: * Allow: /index.html Allow: /category/

-if a folder is covered by disallow statement and you write a allow statement for specific file from that folder.
+if a folder is covered by a disallow statement and you write a allow statement for a specific file from that folder.
 With allow and disallow statements, the more specific statement wins, so search bots will respect this allow statement despite it being covered by the disallow.